 Product feed optimisation goes hand-in-hand with Google Shopping ads.
 Shopping ads are created using data attributes from the product information submitted within your Merchant Center data feed, and they usually include product information such as image, price, and merchant name.

 With Google Shopping, the information you provide within your product feed determines your shopping ads performance.
 It's important that you implement product feed optimisation strategies that will boost your visibility, helping your products to appear on relevant user searches.

 If you're a merchant, selling or advertising for fashion and apparel, then you've landed on the right blog post.
-Read along to discover how these 5 key tips will help you sell more products on Google shopping.
+Discover 5 key tips that will help you sell more products on Google shopping.

 1. Think strategically about your customers

-Think about your customers intentionally and strategically, then use what you know about your audience and your products to prepare the data you include in your product feed How do you do this?
+Think about your customers intentionally and strategically, then use what you know about your audience and your products to prepare the data you include in your product feed.